armctay85/estimate/replit.md

 Preferred communication style: Simple, everyday language.
 UI/UX Preferences: User prefers cleaner, more professional interface design and typography.
 Requested complete app code export and strategy summary for external review.
+Performance Requirements: CRITICAL - Upload speeds must be near-instant (2-5 seconds maximum).
+User has stated "unless you can fix for close to instant upload speed - then not worth it".
+This is a make-or-break feature.

 ## System Architecture